-In this post, I’ll take a stab at explaining how organizations structure their PR-function, explain why public relations has such a bad reputation, as well as discussing where the origins of our profession.
+In this post, I’ll take a stab at explaining how organizations structure their PR function, explain why public relations has such a bad reputation, and discuss the origins of our profession.

 Simply put: I’ll answer the question, what is public relations?

 Large companies often have a marketing department and a communications department.
 Is there a difference?